yosbelm/myEcommerce/README.md

  # myEcommerce

+**You can access the project website at [candonga.pythonanywhere.com](http://candonga.pythonanywhere.com) using the username and password 'candonga'.**

 ## Project Overview

 **myEcommerce** is a Django-based eCommerce application designed to provide a seamless online shopping experience.
 The project is structured to demonstrate Django's capabilities in managing an eCommerce platform, including product listing, user authentication, and cart management.